Glycemic Index of Processed cheese

 What is the glycemic index of Processed cheese?

-Processed cheese has a glycemic index (GI) of 57, which is classified as medium GI.
-With a medium GI of 57, Processed cheese provides moderate energy release.
-Best consumed in controlled portions or paired with low GI foods to balance blood sugar response.
+Processed cheese has a glycemic index of 57, which is classified as medium GI.
+This means it has a moderate impact on blood sugar levels.

 What is the glycemic load of Processed cheese?